parlough/site-www/src/guides/libraries/library-tour.md

 [Dart API reference][Dart API] or, if you're using Flutter, the [Flutter API reference.][docs.flutter]

-:::info
+:::note DartPad tip
-**DartPad tip:** You can play with the code in this page by copying it into a [DartPad.]({{site.dartpad}})
+You can play with the code on this page by copying it into a [DartPad.]({{site.dartpad}})
 :::